What is the Astral Body?

 Spiritual Underwear (Astral Shells)

-When we die, we shed our body in the same way we would remove our clothes.
+When we die, we shed our bodies in the same way we would remove our clothes.
 At the same time, we shed part of our astral body–the part that acts as the interface between the physical and the spiritual.
 This is the part that allows the spirit to use the will to move the body or make the brain function.
 It is not quite a gross matter or spirit.
 I suppose we could call it our spiritual underwear.

 Some mystical teachers say that, after death, the astral body separates from the physical body and also from the causal body.
 It becomes an “astral shell”’ that has no inherent consciousness of its own.
 It may occasionally manifest as a ghost.
 The Hindus call it the Bhuta, when it is released as a separate entity from the body and spirit.
 They consider it to be a devil.
 Indeed, some practitioners of the black arts use discarded “astral shells” as vehicles for their sorcery.
-Unlike the Tulpas of Tibet, that is created by intensive visualization, these entities have a material basis to them.
+Unlike the Tulpas of Tibet, which is created by intensive visualization, these entities have a material basis for them.

-According to the oculist Ena Petrovna Blavatsky who the founded the Theosophical Society in 1875, after death the astral body continues as a separate entity.
+According to the oculist Ena Petrovna Blavatsky who founded the Theosophical Society in 1875, after death, the astral body continues as a separate entity.
 It remains near the deserted physical body until its energy is dissipated.
 Occasionally, it will become visible.
 If she is right about this, it means that once you enter your spiritual state after death, you would see not only your physical body.
 You would see a phantom duplicate of yourself hovering around your corpse.
 I would anticipate that it would be quite a hard experience seeing your own corpse, let alone meeting an astral equivalent of yourself at the same time!